AnyLog-co/documentation/training/Session II (Deployment).md

 ## Validate the updated configuration

+On the CLI of each deployed node validate the following:

+1) Correct configuration

 | Configuration     | Nodes           | Command           | Comments |
 | -------------     | --------------- | ----------------  | ----  |